 But what sets the Yanshui Fireworks Festival apart is the fact that the fireworks (bottle rockets to be more precise) are shot directly at participants!
 That’s right, anyone who is brave enough is welcome to join in and get pummeled with a fiery barrage of rockets.
 Sound intriguing (or terrifying)?

-Read on to find out the origins of this festival, the Yanshui Fireworks Festival 2019 dates, how to participate, and about our wild (and truly frightening) experience.
+Read on to find out the origins of this festival, the Yanshui Fireworks Festival specific event dates, how to participate, and about our wild (and truly frightening) experience.

-Also, here’s a video I shot at the festival in 2015:
+Here’s a compilation of the best videos I shot at the festival in 2015: